Common Peace: Peace of Antalcidas

 The successes of the Athenian fleet in 390 BC, however, led to a reevaluation at the Persian court, which did not want the Athenians to get too strong.
 Struthas was replaced two years later by his predecessor Tiribazus, who negotiated a peace with the Spartan envoy Antalcidas.
-The resulting agreement, known as the 'Peace of Antalcidas' or the 'King's Peace' essentially accepted the Spartan proposals of 392/1.
+The resulting agreement, known as the Peace of Antalcidas or the King's Peace, essentially accepted the Spartan proposals of 392/1 BC.
 The most important terms were the inclusion of all Greek states and the guarantee of their freedom and autonomy.
 Only the Ionian cities, Cyprus and Clazomenae, which remained under Persian control, and the three aforementioned islands under Athenian rule were excluded.
-The Athenians had to surrender all other possessions and the dissolution of all leagues was the unavoidable consequence of the treaty.
+The Athenians had to surrender all other possessions, and the dissolution of all leagues was the unavoidable consequence of the treaty.
 The key passage comes from Xenophon, whose Hellenica is the most important source for this period:

-Most scholars see the Peace of Antalcidas as the first example of a common peace.
-Hermann Bengtson viewed the common peace as a side-effect of the treaty, which was originally only a decree of the Great King (from which it derives its name).
+Most scholars see the Peace of Antalcidas as the first example of a Common Peace.
+Hermann Bengtson viewed the Common Peace as a side-effect of the treaty, which was originally only a decree of the Great King (hence its name).
 The Spartans were appointed as guardians (prostatai) of the peace, with the power to interpret and enforce its provisions.
 All the Greek states swore to abide by this decree at Sparta – in light of the Great King's threat to go to war with anyone who refused to do so.
-This fact and the aforementioned exceptions show that a common peace was not fully achieved.
+This fact and the aforementioned exceptions show that a Common Peace was not fully achieved.
 Nor would one be achieved subsequently.
-While the autonomy and the inclusion of all cities was guaranteed, they were entirely dependent on the interests of those same powers which initiated and guaranteed the common peace.
+While the autonomy and the inclusion of all cities was guaranteed, they were entirely dependent on the interests of those same powers which initiated and guaranteed the Common Peace.

 Artaxerxes did not intend to provide Greece with an enduring peace, but to divide and weaken it politically.
 The Spartans displayed a desire for peace, but also a wish to ensure their own hegemony.
 The Spartan interpretation of autonomy required the dissolution of all leagues except their own Peloponnesian League, since this was not unified or centrally organised, but instead was a system of bilateral treaties which the Spartans had made with each individual member.
-In the Spartan view, bilateral treaties between individual states were not included in the ban on leagues controlled by a hegemonic power, although in practice this is exactly what the Peloponnesian League was.
+In the Spartan view, bilateral treaties between individual states were not included in the ban on leagues controlled by a hegemonic power, although in practice this was exactly what the Peloponnesian League was.

 Therefore, the Spartans remained the strongest military power in Greece.
 Under the pretext of protecting the autonomy principle, they maintained a hegemonic position over the next few years which greatly abused the autonomy of other states, such as the Chalcidian League and the city of Mantinea.